EA Skills Assessment | Engineers Australia Migration Guide

 FAQ

-Find answers to common questions about our ACWA Skills Assessment immigration services and processes.
+Find answers to common questions about our Skills Assessment Australia services and processes.
 For further support, contact Jade Immigration Lawyers.

 How long is the EA skills assessment valid?